Child Nutrition and ADHD

 **Comment: This water may not directly cause ADHD symptoms unless it is causing breathing problems which will make your child tired and have ADHD type symptoms.
 This bottled water was a healthy note**

-Milk - Has casein which is bad for ADHD.
+Milk - Has casein which may be bad for ADHD.
 Believe it or not, Milk is not that beneficial for you.
-It is boiled to kill the puss (from cow utters from over producing) and bacteria so you dont get sick.
+It is boiled to kill the puss (from cow utters from over producing) and bacteria so you don't get sick.
 Any nutrient that was there, its dead now.
 Many dairy farms pump their animals with antibiotics and hormones to make them pump out a lot of milk in a short period of time.

 Capri Sun - terrible product.
 Bad ingredients like high fructose corn syrup.
 They say natural flavor but remember, it is whatever natural means to them, not you.
 Stay away from fructose and high fructose corn syrup.